ilmych/SAT-reading/README.md

 # SAT-reading
- Code & files for SAT reading

-Developing the QC system for SAT reading.

-Includes:
-- Prompts
+Getting the articles and questions from AE studio's database

+Requirements:
-- API calls to pull questions from AE studio
+- A list of AE studio external IDs

+Outputs:
+- Full article text
+- Each question, including guiding questions
+- Each correct answer
+- Each distractor
 ...